 Altice Mobile just launched with a tempting offer.
 Altice’s only plan, its “unlimited everything” plan, is only $30 per line each month.
-A lot of technology websites have been writing about the new offering, and most of them aren’t mentioning how many limits Altice puts on its subscribers.
-Altice Mobile is at fault here.
-The company has been unusually non-transparent about the limitations it imposes.
+(Added 2/26/2020: The price has changed to $40 per month for most people and $30 per month for Optimum and Suddenlink customers.)
+A lot of technology websites have been writing about the new offering, and most of them aren’t mentioning how many limits Altice places on its subscribers.

-Total Wireless is at least is transparent in letting customers know that some limits do exist despite labeling the plan as unlimited.
+Total Wireless is at least is transparent in letting customers know that limits exist despite the plan’s unlimited label.
 Altice Mobile doesn’t put a disclaimer or an asterisk next to its claims:

 Altice’s press release is even more misleading: